 Cheyenne is expected to grow at a rate of approximately two percent, per year in the near future.
 Taking our current population of approximately 60,000 to 135,000 by 2030.
 Why is this important to those of us in the real estate industry and land development?
 The median age for Laramie County is also rising according to the US Census.
 It has changed from 26.7 in 1960 to 37 in 2010, indicating the aging of “Baby Boomers” and a growing population of seniors, therefore demanding age-appropriate housing.
+From July 2020 to July 2021 we experienced a positive net migration according to Governor Mark Gordon’s Economic Analysis Division released in December 2021.

 What jobs are in Laramie County?
 Major employers include F.E.
 Warren Air Force Base, Wyoming Military (Guard), the State of Wyoming, the U.S. Government, Laramie County School District #1, Cheyenne Regional Medical Center and Union Pacific Railroad.
 Manufacturing and logistic businesses also employee many residents; Lowe’s Distribution Center, Sierra Trading Post, Echo Star Communications, Microsoft Data Center and Wal-Mart Distribution Center.
+We have many small businesses too that need amazing employees too.

 What industries are in Laramie County?
 Wyoming has long been known as a major mineral provider.
 The recent changes with coal are being somewhat replaced with, wind power generation, oil and gas exploration and production.
 The coal changes have been troubling for other Wyoming communities, but Cheyenne has been able to be more diversified with other industries.